 However, you can really take the bot to the next level by also using other saved variables from previous encounters.

-For example, the Choo-choo bot can use previous 'origin' and 'destination' values to suggest a new journey.
+For example, our Choo-choo bot can reuse the values 'origin' and 'destination' from its previous user conversation to suggest a new journey.

 You'll first want to check whether any values have been saved: